mooracle/medals/README.md

 1. the css will choose the bronze mod
 2. the html is supposedly rebased seamlessly
 3. the README will be combination of the two branches.

+Note on Bronze mod:
+The bronze mod intended to add effect to the ribbon paragraph text.
+It will change using the css file but still there will be another mod in the gold and silver as it was made in the master branch.
+In the end it will be a scenario for conflicting issues as I try to rebase.
+In the only one css style chosen while the README will consist two commits.